- How much is homeowners insurance on a million-dollar home?

 The cost of homeowners insurance can only be determined after you meet with an insurance professional and discuss the details of your home and how much coverage you need.
 Online insurance calculators help with estimates.

-Average homeowners insurance on a million-dollar home by state
+State-by-state cost of homeowners insurance on a $1 million home

 The table below shows what home insurance might cost state by state.
 This is an average, and individual prices will depend on your situation.
 You’ll note there are 19 states and Washington, D.C., where a hurricane/windstorm deductible applies.